 As I have just launched my new series hostel management tips, I thought that it would be fitting to start the series with a talk about defining yourself as the manager of a hostel.
 I’ve learned a ton of things about managing a business over the last two months.
 I’ve been exposed to both fantastic and terrible people.
 I’ve had sleepless nights and those with meaningful and pleasant rest.
 I’ve made some mistakes, but I’ve also made many positive changes to the hostel.
 I came into a less than ideal situation that would have tried the adaptability of many.

-I may tell the story one day, but for now it is just best to know that things are running much more smoothly now.

 I knew from the beginning that I’d have to define myself as a person and as the authority figure.
 It is the struggle that every new manager goes through.
 In fact, defining yourself as the manager of anything is important as it is how you will be remembered and how you will be treated/respected along the way.
 Although, I’d definitely been in leadership roles before, I’d never had the task of completely running a business by myself.
 A new challenge, but one that I openly welcomed.

 My approach to management was simple.
 I know what I stand for and I knew how I was going to manage.
 I can be a fun person, but I want to make sure that everyone does what they are supposed to be doing.
 There is a balance in management that every manager will have to come to grips with at some point.
 One needs to be accommodating and understanding, but also realize that being too lenient sets the wrong tone for the business atmosphere.

 Therefore, I have come up with a list of things that I think are important for defining yourself as the manager of a hostel.
 They are as follows.